Hagmaier House

 The field station has a full kitchen with a propane-powered 5-burner range with dishes and glasses for about 25 people and eating utensils for more than 25 people.
 The kitchen space easily accommodates food storage and food preparation for large groups.
 The refrigerator is a standard residential size and has a freezer up top.
 The kitchen is well stocked with cookware and cooking utensils, as we have several frying pans, sauce pans, stock pots (two), a large steamer/pasta basket insert, several baking dishes, mixing bowls, and other cookware as well as spatulas, can and bottle openers, veggie peelers, several knives, measuring cups, and more (we even have a whisk!).

-Upstairs is the field station’s library and office space available for visitors to use.
+Upstairs on the second floor of the house, you will find the field station’s library and office space available for visitors to use.
 Books include California field guides, including a 1993 Jepson Manual and books and dichotomous keys to identify local birds, mammals, and marine life.
 The library also has books of general biological and ecological interest such as ecology, statistics, rare plant conservation, and many books about wildlife, plants, and ecosystems around the world.

 There are two bedrooms downstairs with bunk beds and one bedroom upstairs with a double bed.
 The bunk beds are solid maple and each bunk bed has two 2-drawer dressers underneath the lower bunk for people to store their belongings.
 Each bedroom also has a bookcase for additional storage.
 Each room has windows that open and have portable screen inserts.
 All mattresses have mattress covers.